 Financial statements must be organized in a specific manner.
 The legislation for this area is extensive and regulates the entire production process: from bookkeeping of the enterprise's transactions to the type of information that has to be disclosed in the publicly available annual report.

 Financial statements are publicly available and vital information on every Norwegian company can be accessed by just pressing a key, since the main figures are freely available on the Internet.
-The third part of the course covers how financial statements can be used.
+The fourth part of the course covers how financial statements can be used.

 - What are accounts and accounting?